2 E Main / N High: History

 The first mass transit in Columbus was a horsecar line, which operated along a two-mile stretch on High Street beginning in 1863.
 The line ran from Union Station at Naughten Street (now Nationwide Boulevard) south to Livingston Avenue.

 An initiative from about 2006 to 2009 proposed to bring streetcars back to Columbus.
 The Columbus Streetcar was proposed for three different routes; the most popular would have been a 2.1-mile route from German Village to the Short North via High Street (the same route the CBUS utilizes today).
 The Great Recession affected the city's budget, and paired with a failure to acquire state or federal funding, forced the plan to be cut.

+As part of the LinkUS transportation initiative, the East Main Street half of the route will be supplemented by a bus rapid transit route.